wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    https://github.com/Voronenko/hashi_vault_utils
    provides command scripts and commentary on this topic.

-## Sealing

-In case of an emergency, Vault should be sealed immediately to prevent any actions or requests to be performed against the Vault server:

-   <pre><strong>vault seal
-   </strong></pre>

-   This gives time to investigate the cause of the issue and to find an appropriate solution.

-   * A secret stored in Vault is leaked A new secret should be generated and replaced in Vault, with a key rotation following.
-   * Vault user credentials are leaked The user credentials should be revoked and a key rotation should be performed.
-   * Vault unseal keys are leaked A rekey should be performed.

 ### Unsealing

 When a Vault server is started, it starts in a sealed state.

-Almost no operations are possible with a Vault that is sealed.
+No operations are possible with a Vault that is sealed.

 Unsealing is the process of constructing the master key necessary to read the decryption key used to decrypt the data.